positron-solutions/pins/README.md

 # Pins

-This repo demonstrates a solution for centralizing all of your dependency declarations for your projects.
+This repo demonstrates a solution to control upgrades centrally, meaning all your leaf repos get the same version and you only need to pin in one place and update one input in leaf repos.

 Read about it [on our blog](https://positron.solutions/articles/centralizing-nix-dependencies).